Finding peace amid chaos

 Salvation is easy for, "if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved."
 Having done that it flows from the reborn spirit with in us that we will follow Him, doing the works that He did as He leads us into all peace.
 And in His living word He gives the formula for peace, "Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus."

-There is an ancient Chinese curse, “May you live in interesting times.”
+There is an ancient Chinese curse, "May you live in interesting times."
 In America today we find ourselves in the most interesting of times.
-So as the endless election winds down to its inevitable conclusion, whether we face the resistance, riots, and impeachment that will greet a Trump victory or the shabby world of Progressive authoritarianism devolving from a Biden win, don’t let it steal your peace.
+So as the endless pre-election winds down to its inevitable conclusion, whether we face the resistance, riots, and impeachment that will greet a Trump victory or the shabby world of Progressive authoritarianism devolving from another Chicago-style Biden/anyone the Democrats nominate win, don't let it steal your peace.

 As He prepared to pay the ultimate price to ransom our lives Jesus said, "Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid."
 And no matter how confusing, challenging, or frustrating it may become remember Jesus also said, "These things I have spoken to you, that in Me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world."